 In fact, 40% of locals are age 45 or better, and 25% have at least a four year college degree.
 Politics lean to the right.
 The town has grown by about 5% within the last decade, but racial diversity has not yet arrived.
-The cost of living meets the national average, as does the crime rate.
+The cost of living is 5% above the national average.
+The crime rate meets the national average.

 Historic properties, many in the Queen Anne style, are in good supply along Boardman Avenue and Washington Street.
 Late 19th-century mansions line Sixth Street, also known as "Silk Stocking Row," and include the 32-room house built in 1893 by Traverse City founder Perry Hannah.
 Single family home rental properties generally cater to vacationers, but there are a few apartment complexes.